redwoodjs/redwoodjs-com-archive/docs/toastNotifications.md

 ## Usage

-This doc will not cover everything you can do with toasts, and the [react-hot-toast docs](https://react-hot-toast.com/docs) are very throurgh.
+This doc will not cover everything you can do with toasts, and the [react-hot-toast docs](https://react-hot-toast.com/docs) are very thorough.
 But here are a couple of common use cases.

 ### Displaying a Toast